 Ambrose University provides an environment that supports the fair treatment of all members of the campus community.
 All members of the community are entitled to a learning and working environment that is pleasant, professional, spiritually uplifting and free from all forms of harassment, including sexual harassment.

-Ambrose takes sexual violence seriously.
-Students who have experienced sexualized violence will find support.
+Ambrose takes gender-based and sexual violence seriously.
+Students who have experienced violence will find support.
 There are also avenues to file a formal report.
-You will find our Sexual Violence policy and procedures on our website: ambrose.edu/sexual-violence-response-and-awareness.
+You will find our Gender-Based and Sexual Violence policy and procedures on our website: ambrose.edu/student-life/sexual-violence-response-and-awareness.